OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ![](images/upgrade-diagram.png)

-Each HA node will need a tentacle installed on it.
+Each HA node will need a Tentacle installed on it.
 You will need two roles for this to work.

-- HAServer -> All tentacles will be assigned to this.
+- HAServer -> All Tentacles will be assigned to this.
 - HAServer-Primary -> this is the server which does the majority of the work (checking for new versions, upgrading the database, etc)

 The process will look like: